-Simple Welcome Example¶
+Simple Welcome Example

-uses the Standard Look And Feel Example macro.
-The only retained portion
+This template provides a simple example for constructing a page that uses the Standard Look And Feel Example macro.
+The only retained portion of this template is the content provided to fill-slot="main".

 Original Source: